 - The mentor can answer questions, provide guidance, provide encouragement and motivation, give information on how to access resources, help develop relevant research topics and research questions, provide "how to" information and general support.

-- Student is required to meet with mentor a MINIMUM of 4 times throughout the project and keep a Mentor Log that both student and mentor sign-off on after each meeting.
+- Student is required to meet with mentor a MINIMUM of 3 times throughout the project and keep a Mentor Log that both student and mentor sign-off on after each meeting.
+The meetings CAN be virtual.

 - Student's mentor CANNOT be a parent or relative of your child or a SISD faculty/administration employee.

-- Student may select more that one mentor.
+- Student may select more than one mentor.
 If more than one mentor is selected, consent form will need to be completed for each mentor.

 - Mentors do not have to live in the community but it has been found that it works much easier if they live close by.
 The mentor needs to see the product at its various stages and this would be difficult with a distant relationship.
 The mentor must evaluate the student's final product.
 However, in today's highly connected would, mentors and students may find a way to have a meaningful student/mentor meeting online.

-Please see Mrs. Brooks if you would like to request a paper copy of the Parent/Guardian Consent Forms for HSP
+Please see Mrs. Tolleson if you would like to request a paper copy of the Parent/Guardian Consent Forms for HSP